hytest-org/hytest/essential_reading/DataSources/Data_S3.md

 * `mv` -- moves/renames a file or folder
 * `rm` -- removes a file or folder

-From within your Python program, writes to S3 storage can be achieved a few different ways.
+From within your Python program, writes to object storage can be achieved a few different ways.
-Often, the most convenient is to use a `mapper` to connect a file-like python object to the S3 object storage location:
+Often, the most convenient is to use a `mapper` to connect a file-like python object to the object storage location:

 ```python
 fname='usgs-scratch/testing/outfile.zarr'